dmmosh/ez-scripts/README.md

 # GIT-ALL #
 A conveinent way to handle personal repos.
+A wrapper for running the most common git commands, with a few, expanded features.
+Designed for everyday use and easily scriptable into other programs.